YEARLY GEAR REVIEWS.

 2006: Taking Off With Summer Sportswear –

-Jetsetters Magazine reviewed a few sports apparel items last year from Royal Robbins, and we were so impressed with the workmanship, fabrics, and durability, and designs that we have to plug them again in 2006 More and more women are adventuring into the outdoors, and RR (Royal Robbins) has created a top-of-the-line sports fashion series for women, such as:
+Jetsetters Magazine reviewed a few sports apparel items last year from Royal Robbins, and we were so impressed with the workmanship, fabrics, and durability, and designs that we have to plug them again in 2006 More and more women are adventuring into the outdoors, and RR (Royal Robbins) has created a top-of-the-line sports fashion series for women.

 2006: Summer Gear For The Vale and Burren –